-- 1. A description of the reportable transaction disclosed on Form 8886 for which amounts are reported on Part II, line 12; - 2.
-The name and tax shelter registration number, if applicable, as reported on lines 1a and 1b, respectively, of Form 8886; and - 3.
+1. A description of the reportable transaction disclosed on Form 8886 for which amounts are reported on Part II, line 12;

+- 2. The name and reportable transaction or tax shelter registration number, if applicable, as reported on lines 1a and 1c, respectively, of Form 8886; and - 3.
 The type of reportable transaction (i.e., listed transaction, confidential transaction, transaction with contractual protection, etc.) as reported on line 2 of Form 8886.